Hypnopompic Hallucinations

 What Are Hypnopompic Hallucinations?

 Generally, hallucinations are sensory experiences that don’t correspond to what’s happening in reality.
 Hallucinations may include seeing, hearing, feeling, or even smelling things that feel real but are not.
-Hypnopompic hallucinations, in particular, are hallucinations that occur as you are waking up in the morning and in a state that falls somewhere between dreaming and being fully awake .
+Hypnopompic hallucinations, in particular, are hallucinations that occur as you are waking up in the morning and in a state that falls somewhere between dreaming and being fully awake.

 Hypnopompic Hallucinations vs. Hallucinations Associated With Mental Health Disorders

 The nature of hypnopompic hallucinations differs from hallucinations arising from mental illness.
 A primary difference is that hypnopompic hallucinations only occur as a person is waking up.
 Schizophrenic hallucinations can occur at any time, and commonly occur in the daytime while a person is fully awake.
-Also, 86% of hypnopompic hallucinations have a visual component, while only 30% of schizophrenic hallucinations do.
-Hallucinations in schizophrenia are auditory 75% of the time, while hypnopompic hallucinations are only auditory in 8% to 34% of cases.
+Also, hypnopompic hallucinations more commonly have a visual component, while schizophrenic hallucinations are more likely to be auditory.
+Experiencing hypnopompic hallucinations does not suggest you have a mental health disorder.

 Usually, people experiencing hypnopompic hallucinations recognize that what they see or hear is not real.
 When people experience hallucinations due to schizophrenia they tend to believe that what they heard or saw was indeed real.
 This difficulty distinguishing between reality and hallucination can cause problems and feed into delusional or paranoid beliefs .
 Hypnopompic hallucinations tend to be vivid but relatively short and straightforward.
 Schizophrenia-related hallucinations might be more detailed and consistent, such as repeatedly hearing the same voice speaking.